awez-sonde/sdn_to_ovn_migration_egress_ip_changes/README.md

 ## Creating environemnt to test Egress IP working

-I have created a test VM outside openshift cluster.This will will help us identify if the Egress IP is working fine
+I have created a test VM outside the openshift cluster.
+This VM has a simple httpd application running.
+We will curl from our pods in namespaces to this VM.This will help us identify if the Egress IP is working fine

 ```
 [cloud-user@testvm ~]$ systemctl status httpd